 I was attacked by trolls.
 I was even called a ‘political pedophile’.
 Through #HomeToBilo, Priya and Nades gave me permission to continue.
 Although I took a step back and made threads on some of the best things I’ve learnt from Psychology the past 20 years.

-Twelve weeks later, I made one tweet with a Nelson Mandela quote that includes: All of Australia’s violations of Human Rights and Tools for Wellbeing.
+Twelve weeks later, I made one thread with a Nelson Mandela quote – “It always seems impossible until it’s done.” – that includes: All of Australia’s violations of human rights and trauma informed tools for survival and wellbeing.
 I could share more but what is the point?

 My partner is 4th Dan Black Belt Filipino Martial Arts.
 Following his one instruction I won Kali 3D International Filipino Martial Arts Tournament even against 50 men!
 I was crowned “Hurricane Lou”.
 If I have learnt anything from him it is stick to the basics during combat.

 Always stay calm: remain plain, simple and satisfied.
-If I applied this to psychology there is one basic premise.
-All of our stories share the same trauma: the negative operation of power (ie. a family member, educators, employers, governments, religious institutions, wars).
+If I applied this to Psychology there is one basic premise.
+While each injustice differs, all stories share the same trauma: the negative operation of power (ie. a family member, educator, employer, government, religious institution, climate change, war, etc).

 The solutions are also basic.
 However, without power nothing can be achieved.
 I feel calm because Tharnicaa and Kopika have taught me in twelve weeks more than I’ve learnt in my lifetime.
 They have helped me to understand Australia’s issues.